LLNL/MemSurfer/ReadMe.md

   # Per-user settings (overrides default and site settings):
   #   ~/.spack/packages.yaml
   ```
   In `package.yaml`, you need to specify two details: providers for MPI, and the available versions and corresponding paths.
-For example,
+For example, here we use `mvapich2`.
   ```
   packages:
     all: